Ideefixze/deepspeech-hot-words-booster/README.md

 You can add up as many hot-words as you want. '?' is used as a end of an hot-words input.

-There are default test cases prepared from which conclusions below were taken in file: `testcases.txt`
+There are default test cases prepared from which conclusions below were taken in file: `testcases.txt` These test cases are different from files used in original docs (see link below), but the conclusions from those test cases are the same.

+Those audio files are used according to the "Fair use" law: for nonprofit educational and scientific usage.

 # Analysis